 It is our goal to be the mediators, the listeners, and the guides to create safe, comfortable environments for meaningful consultation to produce productive, well-educated and informed pathways forward.

 We will be the first to listen and the last to leave the table.
-We are committed to meaningful consultation, reconciliation, and sustainable business practices.
+We are committed to meaningful design consultation, and sustainable business practices.
 We are determined to help expand opportunities for reconciliation.

 Blue Cedar Bough?